Long gamma-ray burst light curves as the result of a common stochastic pulse-avalanche process: Introduction

 \section{Introduction}

 Gamma--ray bursts (GRBs) are the most powerful explosions on stellar scale in the Universe.
-At least two kinds of progenitors are known: (i) so-called `collapsar'~\citep{Woosley93, Paczynski98, MacFadyen99}, that is a hydrogen-stripped massive star, whose core collapses to a compact object, which launches a relativistic ($\Gamma\sim 10^2$--$10^3$) jet; (ii) merger of a compact binary~\citep{Eichler89, Paczynski91, Narayan92}, where at least one of the two objects is supposed to be a neutron star (NS) and which also results in a short-lived relativistic jet (see~\citealt{KumarZhang15rev, Zhang18_book} for recent reviews).
-There are alternative models to the collapsar, such as the binary-driven hypernova model (BdHN; \citealt{RuedaRuffini12,Becerra19}), in which the final collapse of a CO core of a massive star can trigger the collapse of a companion neutron star.
-Most GRBs due to (i) manifest themselves as long GRBs (LGRBs), lasting longer than $\sim \SI{2}{s}$\footnote{This boundary value is from CGRO/BATSE GRB catalogue and slightly depends on the detector's passband.}, while (ii) usually exhibit a subsecond spike occasionally followed by weak, long-lasting emission~\citep{Norris06}, and are commonly referred to as short GRBs (SGRBs).
+At least two kinds of progenitors are known: (a) so-called `collapsar'~\citep{Woosley93, Paczynski98, MacFadyen99}, that is a hydrogen-stripped massive star, whose core collapses to a compact object, which launches a relativistic ($\Gamma\sim 10^2$--$10^3$) jet; (b) merger of a compact binary~\citep{Eichler89, Paczynski91, Narayan92}, where at least one of the two objects is supposed to be a neutron star (NS) and which also results in a short-lived relativistic jet (see~\citealt{KumarZhang15rev, Zhang18_book} for recent reviews).
+There are alternative models to the collapsar, such as the binary-driven hypernova model (BdHN; \citealt{RuedaRuffini12, Becerra19}), in which the final collapse of a CO core of a massive star can trigger the collapse of a companion neutron star.
+Most GRBs with progenitor of type (a) manifest themselves as long GRBs (LGRBs), lasting longer than $\sim \SI{2}{s}$\footnote{This boundary value is from CGRO/BATSE GRB catalogue and slightly depends on the detector's passband.}, while (b) usually exhibit a subsecond spike occasionally followed by weak, long-lasting emission~\citep{Norris06}, and are commonly referred to as short GRBs (SGRBs).
 Actually, the emerging picture is more complicated, as shown by the increasing number of cases with deceptive time profiles found in both classes~\citep{Gehrels06, Rastinejad22, Gompertz23, Yang22, Troja22, Ahumada21, Zhang21a, Rossi22a, Levan23, Levan24}.